 Strong improv skills are particularly important to a good voice actor, or any actor, really.
 If you are targeting animation, video games or even A.D.R. voice acting, the ability to invent and add material on the fly, to recover from flubs as well as the ability to make others laugh are essential skills.

-Improv training teaches cooperative creativity and can be an excellent start in learning how to be an actor and how to hold your own on a stage or in a studio.
+Improv training teaches collaborative storytelling and can be an excellent springboard to learning how to be an actor and how to hold your own on a stage or in a studio.
 Improv is also great for reinforcing basic story telling structure and freeing up the imagination.
-It also teaches skills that can later be parlayed into other types of paid acting work, for instance, corporate shows, theme parks, children’s theater, etc.
+It also teaches skills that can later be parlayed into other types of paid acting work, like corporate shows, theme parks, children’s theater, etc.

 Try taking a good improv class and get stage time:

 Theater acting is all scripted.
 Stand up comedy is mostly scripted.
 Improv has no script at all.